raphaelkauan/spiderverse/README.md

 An api inspired by the spiderverse with the aim of registering several spider men and their other villains.

+## Funcionalidades

+- Robust Validation: Use of Class Validator to ensure data quality.
+- Efficient Data Management: Using Prisma for database operations.
+- Authentication with JWT: Generation of JWT for privacy of other routes.

 ## Installation

 ```bash